Colorado State Penitentiary: Description

 CSP is located in Fremont County, just east of the county seat Cañon City, Colorado.
 It is one of 25 prisons in the Colorado Department of Corrections system, and one of seven in and around Cañon City.

 The oldest of the seven, originally built in 1871 and predating Colorado's statehood, was the original State Penitentiary.
-This is the site of Colorado's death row, and the 1929 prison riot.
+This was the site of Colorado's death row, and the 1929 prison riot.
 After the 1993 construction of the current facility, that prison was re-dedicated as the medium-security Colorado Territorial Correctional Facility.
 It is located within the city limits of Cañon City.

 Other prisons in the East Cañon Complex include the Arrowhead Correctional Center, the Centennial Correctional Facility, Four Mile Correctional Center, the Fremont Correctional Facility, and Skyline Correctional Center, all nearby in unincorporated Fremont County.
 The Colorado Women's Correctional Facility near Cañon City in unincorporated Fremont County was decommissioned on June 4, 2009.